apoorvagnihotri/mlpy/answer_sheet.md

 	Therefore I feel choosing to include `Day #` in the training set would not be helpful at all and would actually be bad for us.

 * [Q1b Notebook](https://github.com/k0pch4/decision-trees/blob/master/src/q1b.ipynb)
-One of the basic way to remove `NaN` is to replace the `NaN` with `mean`, `mode` or `median`.
+One of the basic ways to remove `NaN` is to replace the `NaN` with `mean`, `mode` or `median`.
 Since outlook is a categorical feature `mode` or `median` would make more sense.
 We replace ``Day-3``'s outlook with the `mode` = `rainy` or `sunny` as both of them occur 5 times.

-	We now use our implementation to build a decision tree for the unwrangled data and print the decisions below.
-Have a look at the notebook liked above.
+	We now use our implementation to build a decision tree for the unwrangled data and the original data.
+We see that decision tree learnt is different both cases.

 	![](https://i.imgur.com/Xw8luj9.png)